ShaharWiss/shahar_wissbecker_helfy_task/README.md

 Helfy assignment solution by Shahar Wissbecker

 ## Frontend
-Frontend was initialized using Vite (React + TS)
+Frontend was initialized using Vite (React + TS).

 ## Backend
-Backend was initialized using Node.JS + Express.JS<br>Used Nodemon for live server update
+Backend was initialized using Node.JS + Express.JS.<br>Used Nodemon for live server update.